IIREDEV/IIRENERGY/README.md

 !!![Image of Yaktocat](http://wwwtest.industrialinfo.com/iirenergy/images/logo.png.pagespeed.ce.tWuvcyhMD3.png)
-#### IIRENEGY repo contains latest from the test server -  *10.23.98.23*.
+IIRENEGY repo contains latest from the test server -  *10.23.98.23*.

-Sometimes it's useful to have different levels of headings to structure your documents.
-Start lines with a `#` to create headings.
-Multiple `##` in a row denote smaller heading sizes.

 #### This is a third-tier heading

 You can use  one `#` all the way up to `######` six for different heading sizes.